ciglenecki/lumen-audio/README.md

 ## Done tasks

 Tasks:
+- [x] ❗ check whatsup with pretrained weights (crop and resize) -> everything is fine
+  - turns out that the models use average pooling over the height and width which means that the final representation only has dimension (B, C)
+  - the model silently fails instead of breaking, so keep an eye out in case something doesn't work
 - [x] **train with relabeled data (rep):** Include Ivan's relabeled data and retrained some model to check performance boost (make sure to pick a model which already works)
   - [x] 🖊️ report your findings in Google Docs
 - [x] Train efficenet irmas only no aug with small `batch size=4`